Would I need to have some primary experience before applying to the course?

 If you do not meet our entry requirements you may be interested in the Foundation Programme.

-Can I transfer from another University to the Primary Education degree?
+Can I transfer from another University to the Primary Education degree and start in Year Two?

 Can I transfer to the Primary Education degree from another course within the University?